 - Eat Porridge

 It is believed that eating porridge on the first day of CNY could bring poverty to the rest of the year.
-Lucky for me, I don’t like eating them either.
-Instead, starting the year with yee sang could bring you more fortune and abundance!
+Luckily for me, I don’t like eating them either.
+Instead, start your year with yee sang which could bring you more fortune and abundance!

 - Wash Hair

 People typically don’t wash their hair on the first day of CNY because hair (fa) shares the same word as wealth (fa cai).
 So you’re literally washing your wealth away!
 Despite the odd custom, do practise good personal hygiene habits, such as washing and sanitising your hands to keep yourselves healthy through CNY.

 Debts should be paid off before CNY because it is commonly believed that you will suffer from continuous debts for the rest of your life.
 It’s also unlucky to collect money from your debtors during CNY.
 So if you owe anyone money, be sure to return them before CNY as fast as you can!

 - Sweep the floor